 As a Private Confidential Mediator, I function as a neutral facilitator, helping all parties come to a fair and equitable agreement.
 As a Mediator/Psychotherapist, I work collaboratively with an Attorney who is knowledgable in California state law.
 This allows participants to feel confident in understanding the legal ramifications and possible alternatives to the decisions they make.

-If you are thinking of getting divorced and don’t know where to start, maybe a consultation with a Mediator/Psychotherapist is a good beginning.
-Divorces are scary and sad but unfortunately necessary at times.
+If you are thinking of getting divorced and don’t know where to start, a consultation with a Mediator/Psychotherapist is a good beginning.
+Divorces are scary and sad, but unfortunately necessary at times.
 I have helped many couples restructure their families and preserve positive relationships with children.

 1. Prenuptial agreements are meant to make the break up easier but they often introduce added stress and resentment into an otherwise loving relationship.
 Mediation can help to keep the prenuptial agreement in perspective and facilitate the difficult discussion about a future neither party wants to consider.

-2. Sometimes couples don’t want to enter ‘Couples Counseling’ because their marriage feels strong but have a specific problem that they feel stuck in resolving.
+2. Sometimes couples don’t want to enter couples counseling because their marriage feels strong, but they have a specific problem that they feel stuck in resolving.
 Mediation is a perfect solution to resolve gridlock situations quickly.

-3. Post Divorce Mediation is the logical answer to work out disagreements with your ex when couples therapy seems like an uncomfortable option.
-Post Divorce Mediation can address important issues that might not have been necessary to address earlier in the process: how and when to introduce a new partner to children; navigating grandparents; plans to relocate; and many more unexpected issues that often occur after divorce is final.
+3. Post-divorce mediation is the logical answer to work out disagreements with your ex when couples therapy seems like an uncomfortable option.
+Post-divorce mediation can address important issues that might not have been necessary to address earlier in the process, like how and when to introduce a new partner to children, navigating grandparents, plans to relocate and many more unexpected issues that often occur after divorce is final.